-The Chickasaw Cultural center offers a diverse history of our people.
-That means that it’s the perfect place to introduce children to their ancestors.
+The Chickasaw Cultural Center offers a diverse history of our people.
+It’s the perfect place to introduce children to their ancestors.

 Through rich, colorful interactive exhibits, history comes alive in a tangible way.
 With walk-through exhibits, live storytellers and hands-on classes, kids can learn and still be entertained.